 Additionally, multiple batches of the thyroid medication had analysis certificates with inaccurate potency and stability data.

 The FDA found that the substandard practices could be risky due to inconsistent levels of the active ingredient.
-Inconsistent levels of medication could lead to risks associated with over- or undertreating hypothyroidism, which the FDA notes “could result in permanent or life-threatening adverse health consequences.”
+Inconsistent levels of medication could lead to risks associated with over- or undertreating hypothyroidism, which the

 It’s believed that Westminster Pharmaceuticals purchased the active pharmaceutical ingredient before the actual enforcement of the Import Alert on Sichuan Friendly.